-Additionally, as already highlighted, qualification of the low-paid worker might be heterogeneously distributed across age cohorts.
-The literature on low pay has identified qualification as a vital indicator of human capital that could be utilized to understand dynamics into and out of low pay.
+Additionally, as already highlighted, the qualification of the low-paid worker might be heterogeneously distributed across age cohorts.
+The literature on low pay has identified qualification as a vital indicator of human capital that could be utilized to understand the dynamics into and out of low pay.
 For example, Cappellari (2007) finds that a higher level of human capital reduces the risk of entering low pay but elevates the chances of exiting the low pay sector only marginally.
-Also Mosthaf (2014) find that higher level of qualification reduces the risk of entering low pay from higher pay and improves the chances of transitioning from low pay into higher pay, although most differences are not statistically significant different from each other.
-Indications on the effect of human capital provided by Plum (2019) shows that a low-paid worker in a higher-skilled occupation has a significantly higher chance of entering higher-paid employment compared to low-paid worker in a low-skilled occupation.
-While these studies have focused on the interrelation of qualification and earnings prospects of low-paid workers, the vast majority of studies has included qualification merely as a covariate.
+Mosthaf (2014) finds that a higher level of qualification reduces the risk of entering low pay from higher pay and improves the chances of transitioning from low pay into higher pay, although most differences are not statistically significant different from each other.
+Indications on the effect of human capital provided by Plum (2019) show that a low-paid worker in a higher-skilled occupation has a significantly higher chance of entering higherpaid employment compared to a low-paid worker in a low-skilled occupation.
+While these studies have focused on the interrelation of qualification and earnings prospects of low-paid workers, the vast majority of studies have included qualification merely as a covariate.

-A study worth mentioning in this context is Fok et al. (2015), which explicitly allows for heterogeneity in the effect of the lagged labour market position.
-For this reason, the authors "add interactions between variables for various demographic characteristics and the lagged labour force status variables" [p.
+A study worth mentioning is by Fok, Scutella, and Wilkins (2015), which explicitly allows for heterogeneity in the effect of the lagged labour market position.
+The authors 'add interactions between variables for various demographic characteristics and the lagged labour force status variables' [p.
 886], including age and educational attainment.
 The authors find that the state dependence in low pay is larger for those in older age groups.
-For example, "for men, compared with 21-29 year-old's, low-paid employment increases the probability of remaining low paid in the next year by 4 percentage points for 30-39 year old's (11.51-7.51) and by 4.9 percentage points for 40-54 year old's (12.36-7.51)" (Fok et al., 2015, p.
-890).
+For example, 'for men, compared with 21-29 year-old's, low-paid employment increases the probability of remaining low paid in the next year by 4% points for 30-39 year old's (11.51-7.51) and by 4.9% points for 40-54 year old's (12.36-7.51)' (Fok, Scutella, and Wilkins 2015, 890).
 Differences are also found with respect to educational attainment, and the findings indicate that low-pay persistence is higher for people with higher educational attainment.
-To sum up the current literature on low pay, although recent studies have acknowledged the heterogeneous aspects of exiting low pay across age and human capital, the empirical specifications have assumed that persistence in low pay is constant over time and as such, have not accounted for time trends.
-However, Cai (2019) replicates the study of Fok et al. (2015) and finds that when accounting for correlation in unobserved heterogeneity, "there is no evidence on heterogeneity in the low-pay no-pay cycle across the demographic subgroups" (p.
+However, Cai (2019) replicates the study of Fok, Scutella, and Wilkins (2015) and finds that when accounting for correlation in unobserved heterogeneity, 'there is no evidence on heterogeneity in the low-pay no-pay cycle across the demographic subgroups' (p.
 1493).
+But most importantly and in stark contrast to our study, Fok, Scutella, and Wilkins (2015) do not control for time trends in low pay persistence.